niklasf/python-chess/docs/syzygy.rst

 zero) information for all endgame positions with up to 6 (and experimentally 7) pieces.
 Positions with castling rights are not included.

-.. autofunction:: chess.syzygy.open_tablebases
+.. autofunction:: chess.syzygy.open_tablebase

-.. autoclass:: chess.syzygy.Tablebases
+.. autoclass:: chess.syzygy.Tablebase
     :members: